lintweaker/mpd-dsd-019/README.md

 # mpd-dsd-019
-DSD specific patches for MPD 0.19
+Placeholder for DSD specific patches for MPD 0.19